 Route 45 does have a lot of green, which makes for pretty good scenery.
 I could see road cyclists having a lot of fun on this stretch from Fudai to Miyako.

 The final push on Route 45 before Miyako had 4 tunnels, if I remember correctly.
 And for some reason, the most trucks.
 At this point, I’ve been awake for about 35 hours.
 I was walking my bike up many of these hills and through tunnels.
-Most hills won’t have a pedestrian walkway and a sufficient shoulder, riding is the safest way.
+Most hills won’t have a pedestrian walkway and a sufficient shoulder, riding with traffic is the safest way.
 I also managed to scrape myself to a stop on a wall of a tunnel.
 I was riding on a meter-and-a-half wide walkway; the lack of sleep was getting the better of me.
 I walked quite a bit after that.

 Thanks for reading.